-STEP 2: Cut off a small curve from each cupcake and attach to the round cakes using frosting.
+- Cut off a small curve from each cupcake and attach them to the round cakes using frosting.

 - Use some frosting to attach the cupcake ears to the round cakes.

-STEP 3: Roll out black and white modeling chocolate (or use fondant) and cut out the pieces for the eyes and black fur patch around the eyes on each panda cake.
+- Roll out black and white modeling chocolate or fondant and cut out the pieces for the eyes and black fur patches around the eyes on each panda cake.

 - You'll notice in the video I used an oval cookie cutter then cut it and reshaped it a bit.
 You can easily cut this by hand.

 - Cut four 1 ½-inch circles from the white and four 1-inch circles from the black.

 - Cut four small ¼ inch hearts from the white using a plunger cutter or tiny heart cutter.